 Get out your binoculars!
-The Great Backyard Bird Count is back Feb.
-17-20.
-We’re getting into the spirit by showcasing three threatened bird species that the Student Conservation Association is working to protect this year.
+Even though the Great Backyard Bird Count (Feb.
+17-20) is over, any time is a good time to celebrate birds and showcase threatened bird species that the Student Conservation Association is working to protect this year.

 Hawaiian goose (nēnē)

 Nene, the state bird of Hawaii, is a medium-sized bird who mates for life.
 Habitat loss, predators, and hunting caused their numbers to dip to about 30 by 1952.
 Today, more than 2,800 individuals exist.
 The SCA is one organization helping to protect nēnē, but it is not for the faint of heart!
 This work requires hiking over rugged volcanic terrain at high elevations in harsh weather conditions to monitor for nesting activity and help with predator control.

 The red-cockaded woodpecker makes its home in living trees, whereas all other woodpeckers bore out cavities in dead ones.
 Once abundant in the southeast, at this time there are only around 10,000 birds as a result of habitat destruction.
 At Carolina Sandhills National Wildlife Refuge in South Carolina, the SCA assists with monitoring vulnerable chicks, conducting behavioral observations, and recording bird and tree locations.

 Great Lakes piping plovers